2020PB/police-brutality/all-locations.md

 Portland changed regulations so that police must declare a riot before using tear gas.
 Police did so and fired pepper balls and used tear gas against protestors.
 One journalist was shoved by police.
 She states that she was released after she started shouting her Twitter handle.
 Police then retreated into the Justice Center.

-tags: shoot, pepper-ball, tackle, journalist, tear-gas
+tags: shoot, pepper-ball, tackle, journalist, tear-gas, protestor

 id: or-portland-50